Skip to Content

 Talks typically include relevant data on representation, an explanation of how bias can affect professional decisions and assessment, examples of bias from the literature, and practical advice for personal practices or structural changes that can increase inclusion.
 Talks end with time for questions, and slides are shared after the talk including links to resources.

-Standing talks are offered each year, and are open to University of Toronto faculty and librarians.
-This is an excellent way to begin education on bias and inclusion.
-More information about these standing talks and registration information is shared below.
+Our Introductory talks are an excellent way to begin education on bias and inclusion.
+More information about these talks is shared below.

 Workshops include a talk followed by break-out group discussions centred on the analysis of scenarios that capture real-world manifestations of bias and exclusionary practices in academic contexts.
 Break-outs are followed by a plenary discussion, including additional slides providing resources on mitigating the main challenges in the scenario.